CGKBAI/CGKB-AI/README.md

 ### 7. Launch the web app
 Open the project in Visual Studio.
 In the Solution Explorer, right-click the GenericComputationPlatform project.
 Select Set as StartUp Project, then start the application.
-The website will now be accessible.
+The website will now be accessible.Enjoy! 🎉

-If you need the full package, please download the latest release from the [Releases](https://github.com/CGKBAI/CGKB-AI/releases) page.
+If you need the package, please download the latest release from the [Releases](https://github.com/CGKBAI/CGKB-AI/releases) page.

 For data-privacy reasons, the protein sequences are **not** included in this repository.
 To run the software you must: